UoA-eResearch/mytardis_ime/docs/user/tutorial-first-dataset/decide-structure.rst

 Sarah's sequencing data
 =======================

-As Sarah, you are studying how breast cancer cells respond to different drug treatments.
+Imagine yourself as Sarah, exploring how breast cancer cells react to different drug treatments.
 You work closely within a group of three other PhD students led by Dr Charlotte Henare.

 To collect data, you take samples of cancer cells from an anonymous donor from the Hospital, treating the samples with drugs, and sending them off to a sequencing company for processing.

 You sent off 15 cell samples (5 for each group) six weeks ago that have:

-1. no treatment,
+#. no treatment.
-2. treatment with the drug Herceptin, and
+#. treatment with the drug Herceptin.
-3. treatment with the drug Keytruda.
+#. treatment with the drug Keytruda.

 The tutorial data you downloaded are the resulting files sent through a USB stick via courier.
 The data contains the raw :code:`.fastq` files as well as aligned :code:`.bam` files (data processed by a bioinformatician) for each kind of treatment.
 You are now responsible for organising, setting up access control and adding metadata to the data, before it is ingested into the University's online instrument data repository |service_name| .
 You and your group members can then access the data through the repository portal and use it in analysis.

-Because the raw data is sensitive and could lead to the identification of patients, any raw data should only be accessible to yourself.
-Other data can be accessed by the whole group (with the group ID “eres004011-admin”)
+Given the sensitive nature of raw data, restricting access to yourself is imperative, while other data can be accessed by the entire group (with the group ID “eres004011-admin”)

-After a discussion with your collaborators, you have created this data structure plan:
+After consultations with your collaborators, you have created this data structure plan:

 .. _sample-data-structure-plan:

 Sample data structure plan
 --------------------------

-    * **Project** - The Project is called “Breast Cancer Drug Treatment Genomics” project, with the ID “BREAST04”.
+    * **Project** - Named the “Breast Cancer Drug Treatment Genomics” project (ID “BREAST04”).
-    * **Experiments** - One experiment for each treatment type (i.e. “No treatment” with ID “NoTreatment”, “Herceptin” with ID “Herceptin”, Keytruda with ID “Keytruda”).
+    * **Experiments** - Each experiment type corresponds to an Experiment (i.e. “No treatment” with ID “NoTreatment”, “Herceptin” with ID “Herceptin”, Keytruda with ID “Keytruda”).
-    * **Datasets** - In each Experiment, there would be two `Datasets`: one for raw :code:`.fastq` files named “Raw” with ID “[Treatment ID]-Raw”, and another for aligned :code:`.bam` files named “Aligned” with ID “[Treatment ID]-Aligned”.
+    * **Datasets** - Within each Experiment, two `Datasets` are created: one for raw :code:`.fastq` files named “Raw” with ID “[Treatment ID]-Raw”, and another for aligned :code:`.bam` files named “Aligned” with ID “[Treatment ID]-Aligned”.
-    * **Datafiles** - Under each Dataset, there would be five files, one file from each tissue sample.
+    * **Datafiles** - Each Dataset contains five files, one from each tissue sample.
-    * Clinical details and sequencing instrument configurations will be recorded as metadata at the Dataset level.
+    * Clinical details and sequencing instrument configurations are documented as metadata at the Dataset level.

 Exercise: How does your own data fit into this hierarchy?
 =========================================================